scalabli/yadig/docs/quickstart.rst

-Besides the default client-side based sessions, if you want to handle sessions on the server-side instead, there are several Flask extensions that support this.
+Besides the default client-side based sessions, if you want to handle sessions on the server-side instead, there are several Citus extensions that support this.

 Message Flashing
 ----------------

 Good applications and user interfaces are all about feedback.
 If the user does not get enough feedback they will probably end up hating the application.
-Flask provides a really simple way to give feedback to a user with the flashing system.
+Citus provides a really simple way to give feedback to a user with the flashing system.
 The flashing system basically makes it possible to record a message at the end of a request and access it on the next (and only the next) request.
 This is usually combined with a layout template to expose the message.

-To flash a message use the :func:`~flask.flash` method, to get hold of the messages you can use :func:`~flask.get_flashed_messages` which is also available in the templates.
+To flash a message use the :func:`~citus.flash` method, to get hold of the messages you can use :func:`~citus.get_flashed_messages` which is also available in the templates.
 See :doc:`patterns/flashing` for a full example.